How Long Does DMT Stay in Your System?

 The detection of DMT in urine toxicology screening is challenging because of its short half-life and because the drug and its main metabolite, indole-3-acetic acid, are both naturally produced by the body.
 However, urine testing is possible, and more reliable methods are being developed.

-If you have more alkaline urine, with a higher pH, DMT will be detectable in your urine for longer than if you have more acidic urine.
-DMT is rarely screened for in standard panel drug tests, such as 5-panel and 10-panel tests, but can be requested by employers etc.
+If you have more alkaline urine with a higher pH, DMT will be detectable in your urine for a longer period when compared to a lower pH, more acidic urine.
+DMT is rarely screened for in standard panel drug tests, such as 5-panel and 10-panel tests, but can be requested by employers, for example.

 DMT in saliva testing